asayers/cbdr/README.md

 (and you don't feel like changing your benchmark), non-parametric tests do exist.
 They're far less powerful than a t-test, though, so it'll take much longer for your confidence intervals to shrink.

+## Choosing α

+The choice of α determines how many false-positive CI runs you're going to get.
+Choosing a higher confidence level means you'll get fewer false alarms, but it also means that the confidence interval will take longer to shrink.
+This could just mean that your CI runs take longer; it could mean that they _never_ reach the required tightness.

 ## What about measuring instruction count?